springernature/vpat/nature.md

 <br><br>
 Pages that use older designs may use default focus rings only.
 We are in the process of transferring all content from the older designs to the design currently used across the majority of Nature.com; when this process is complete, the high-visibility focus ring will be the default.
 <br><br>
-Third party advertising scripts may inject components that remove focus styles.
+Third party scripts, including advertising, may inject components that remove focus styles.
 </td>
 </tr>
 <tr>